 It is God’s desire that we should love our neighbor, but we can despise them because they are different that we are.

 The aim of God’s desire cannot be legislated, because the heart cannot be changed by a law.
-Compliance is not acceptance.
+Compliance is

 America the Free?